× Survival Strategies

 How long does it take to find help after becoming lost?

-This depends on several variables:
+It all depends on several factors.

-• What type of terrain do you have?
+• What terrain are you on?

 • Whether you have cell phone reception

-• Whether someone has seen you
+• If someone has ever seen you

-• Whether you have been drinking water
+• You have been drinking water?

 • Whether you have eaten recently